revers3ntropy/entropyenginedev/entropy-engine/README.md

 | localRotation       | the rotation relative to direct parent
 | scale               | *
 | localScale          | scale relative to direct parent
-| sprite              | the sprite this Transform is attached to
+| entity              | the entity this Transform is attached to
 | root                | the root parent of this transform - returns itself if it is root
 | forwards            | a unit v2 in the direction this is pointing in in world space
 | right               | a unit vector 90 degrees clockwise from forwards